 Credits: Video Training produced by Brian Teeman

-Akeeba Backup for Wordpress is a plugin to help you to easily backup, restore and transfer your web sites.
+Akeeba Backup is a WordPress plugin to help you to easily backup, restore, and transfer your web sites.

-Akeeba Backup for Wordpress is now testing your site and calculating the best settings for your individual web site.
-It is important that you remain on the screen until the Wizard has completed.
+Akeeba Backup is now testing your site and calculating the best settings for your individual web site and server.
+It is important that you remain on this screen until the wizard has completed.

-Once the wizard has completed you're ready to complete your first backup.
-Let us go ahead and do that right now.
+Once the wizard has completed, you are ready to complete your first backup.
+Let's go ahead and do that right now.

 You can see a warning message here that we are using the default directory for backups.
 This is perfectly normal and unless you change the directory in the Configuration this message will appear.

-Once the backup has completed successfully you should click on Manage Backups.
+Once the backup is completed successfully, you should click on Manage Backups.

-Here we can see the backup has taken place, with the description a status of OK, the size of the backup, and a link to the actual backup file itself.
-Depending on your configuration there maybe multiple parts.
+Here we can see the backup has taken place with a description, its status was OK, the size of the backup, and a link to the actual backup file itself.
+Depending on your configuration, there may be multiple files.

 You will see there is another option called delete.
 This will delete the complete record that a backup took place.
-I prefer to keep that record and will just click delete files.
+I prefer to keep that record.

 We can see now that the record is still here but the backup file itself has gone.

-If you are using the Professional version there is one more step to go.
+If you are using the Professional version, there is one additional step.

 Right at the top we have a message about entering our Download ID.
-This is required for updates to the program so let's go ahead and fix that.
+This is required for updates to the program, so let's go ahead and complete that.

-Return the akeebabackup.com web site and make sure that you are logged in and select My Subscriptions from the menu.
+Return the akeebabackup.com web site and make sure that you are logged in.
+Select My Subscriptions from the menu.

-Return to your web site and past it in click on Apply Download ID.
+Return to your web site and paste it in.
+Click on Apply Download ID.

-We can see that the message has now disappeared and we have completed the installation of Akeeba Backup for WordPress Professional.
+We can see that the message has now disappeared and we have completed the installation of Akeeba Backup Professional.